+COM-210-TE

-COM-210-TE Public Relations Thought and Practice 3 credits
+Public Relations Thought and Practice 3 credits

 This test is an overview of the public relations field.
-Topics include: the foundation ideas and fundamental concepts of contemporary public relations practice; studies of public opinion formation, influence and measurement; techniques of communication and journalism, which effectively reach large audiences; and management skills required to plan and execute a successful public relations program.
+Topics include: the foundation ideas and fundamental concepts of contemporary public relations practice; studies of public opinion formation, influence and measurement: techniques of communication and journalism, which effectively reach large audiences; and management skills required to plan and execute a successful public relations program.

+COM-330-OL

-COM-330-OL Interpersonal Communication 3 credits
+Interpersonal Communication

 This course examines the process of interpersonal communication from various perspectives, including dyadic interactions, how we perceive others, listening skills, emotions, language and nonverbal communications.
-By applying and mastering the concepts of interpersonal communication, individuals EP = e-Pack® Course (12 Weeks)
+By applying and mastering the concepts of interpersonal communication, individuals can improve their listening and interaction with others, handle conflict and human differences more positively and productively, and form more tractable and supportive relationships in a variety of contexts.